-Under its current proposal, the N.C.
-Department of Transportation would widen 12 miles of I-40, from I-440 (Exit 301) in Raleigh to N.C.
-42 (Exit 312) in Clayton by adding two lanes in each direction.
+The N.C.
+Department of Transportation is widening 14 miles of I-40, from I-440 (exit 301) in Raleigh to Cornwallis Road (milemarker 314) in Clayton, by adding two lanes in each direction.

-The project team is developing roadway designs for the project and studying the designs' potential impact on the community and environment.
-Construction would begin in late 2018 and be complete by 2022.
+The project team is developing roadway designs and studying the designs' potential impact on the community and environment.

 I-40/N.C.
 42 Interchange Upgrades

 Improvements to the I-40/N.C.
-42 interchange (Exit 312) and surrounding network of roads (including Cleveland Road) in Johnston County would allow the area to handle large volumes of traffic better.
+42 interchange (exit 312) and surrounding network of roads (including Cleveland Road) in Johnston County will allow the area to better handle large volumes of traffic.

 The project is being closely coordinated with the completion of the I-540 Outer Loop around the greater Raleigh metropolitan area.